Andrea Palladio: Classical studies

 Cardinal Barbaro brought Palladio to Rome and encouraged him to publish his studies of classical architecture.
 In 1554, he published the first of a series of books, Antiquities of Rome.
 He continued to compile and write his architectural studies, lavishly illustrated, which were published in full form in 1570 as I quattro libri dell'architettura (The Four Books of Architecture), in Venice.
-These books, reprinted in different languages and circulated widely in Europe, secured his reputation as the most influential figure in the renewal classical architecture, a reputation which only continued to grow after his death.
+These books, reprinted in different languages and circulated widely in Europe, secured his reputation as the most influential figure in the renewal of classical architecture, a reputation which only continued to grow after his death.

 Rustic-suburban villas

 The type of villa invented by Palladio at the Villa Cornaro (begun 1553), located at Piombino Dese near Padua, was a mixture of villa rustica (country house), designed for country living, and a suburban villa, designed for entertaining and impressing.
 The distinction between the two parts was clearly expressed in the architecture.
 The central block is nearly square, with two low wings.
 The rear facade facing the garden has a spacious loggia, or covered terrace, supported by independent columns, on both the ground level and above on the piano nobile.
 The front facade facing the road has the same plan but with narrower loggias.
 The Hall of the Four Columns, the grand salon, could be entered by a grand stairway from either the front or back of the house.
 It has a very high ceiling, creating a large cubic space, and a roof supported by four Doric columns.
 Palladio placed niches in the walls of this salon, which were later filled with full-length statues of the ancestors of the owner.
 The more rustic functions of the house were carried on in the adjoining wings.